zulip/zulip/docs/integration-guide.md

 ### Files that need to be created

 Select a name for your webhook and use it consistently.
-The examples below are for a webhook named 'mywebhook'.
+The examples below are for a webhook named 'MyWebHook'.

 * `static/images/integrations/logos/mywebhook.png`: An image to represent
   your integration in the user interface.
 Generally this Should be the logo of the